Board of Review Training 2021

 March 2021 Update

 UW -Madison Division of Extension Local Government Education, the Wisconsin Department of Revenue (DOR), the Wisconsin Towns Association and the League of Wisconsin Municipalities are again partnering to develop the Board of Review (BOR) training you will need in 2021.
 A new How to Conduct a Board of Review Hearing video and updated materials are in final production currently in development.
-You may pre-order your video and materials by clicking the links above.
-As of March 10, 2021, we completing the video production and we plan to mail out your order on or before April 1, 2021,
+You may order your video and materials by clicking the links above.
+As of March 10, 2021, we have completed the video production and we plan to mail out your order on or before April 1, 2021.

 Training You Need for 2021

 The BOR is a panel of local officials whose job it is to hear property owners’ objections to their tax assessments.
 For 2021 Wisconsin Law requires that at least one member of the BOR obtain a Wisconsin Department of Revenue-approved training within two years of the BOR’s first two-hour meeting.
 It is recommended that all BOR members be trained, but the law requires only at least one member to do so.
 (Wis.
 Stats. §70.46(4) & 73.03(55).)The Department of Revenue requires taking the current program and will not certify attendance at training using materials or content dated before 2021.
 This is to ensure BOR members learn the best and most up-to-date information.

 2022 Changes to Board of Review Training Requirements

 Legislation passed February 18, 2021, by the Wisconsin Legislature will require that the Board of Reviews have at least one member trained by DOR approved training each year.
 This law will take effect January 1, 2022, and does not affect 2021 Board of Review training requirements.